yktoo/yktoo.com/content/blog/posts/0588/index.en.md

 series: music
 ---

 It's Friday again!
-This tenth edition of {{< a "/series/music" "Musicellaneous" >}} features another unique project by a talented individual.
-I'm talking about the instrumental progressive metal band {{< a "https://andromidaofficial.com/" "Andromida" >}}, which is in fact just one person: the American **Ramon Gutierrez**.
+This tenth edition of [Musicellaneous](/series/music) features another unique project by a talented individual.
+I'm talking about the instrumental progressive metal band [Andromida](https://andromidaofficial.com/), which is in fact just one person: the American **Ramon Gutierrez**.

 The band is unique because Ramon is "legally blind", which was discovered when he was as little as three years old.